hpwit/I2SClocklessVirtualLedDriver/README.md

 * RGBW
     * SK6812.

-If you are using RGB led type then this library is fully compatible with fastLED library objects
+If you are using RGB led type then this library is fully compatible with FastLED library objects

 ### Why have I rewritten the library ?